Photo by Elżbieta Piekacz

 Where appropriate, I involve parents or carers in the therapeutic process — both to help sustain the work outside the room and to support the family system as a whole.
 When the adults around a young person can hold that frame, it significantly increases the chance of meaningful change.

 I don’t offer surface-level solutions or push for quick outcomes.
-I offer a steady relationship that allows for authentic change — from the inside out.
+I offer a steady relationship that allows for authentic change.
 This is the long, slow work of becoming more fully human.

-Sessions are available at two locations: Kensal Rise (NW10) and Finchley Central (N3 - currently fully booked).
+I work in two locations: Kensal Rise (NW10) and Finchley Central (NW3).

 Committed to social responsibility, I offer a limited number of sliding-scale places based on genuine financial need.
 I'm happy to discuss your circumstances individually by phone or email.